Karl Alzner: Washington Capitals (2008–2017)

-Montreal Canadiens
+Montreal Canadiens (2017–2020)

 On July 1, 2017, having left the Capitals as a free agent after nine seasons, Alzner agreed to a five-year, $23.125 million contract with the Montreal Canadiens.
 Alzner cited his frustrations with the Capitals playoff shortcomings and that "he wanted to win" by signing with the Canadiens.
-However, in an ironic twist of fate, the Canadiens finished fourth-to-last in the league in Alzner's first season with the club, while the Capitals would go on to win the 2018 Stanley Cup.
+However, in an ironic twist of fate, the Canadiens as a team finished fourth-to-last in the league in Alzner's first season with the club, 26 points out of a playoff spot while the Capitals would finish the 2017–18 season as the second seed in the Eastern Conference and fifth in the league overall and then go on to win the Stanley Cup for the first time in franchise history having defeated the Vegas Golden Knights in five games in the 2018 Stanley Cup Finals.

 On October 3, 2018, with the Canadiens' set to open the 2018–19 season against the rival Toronto Maple Leafs, Alzner was announced as a healthy scratch.
 With the decision, Alzner's iron man streak, the fourth longest among active players at the time, ended.
-He had played in every NHL game on his team's schedules since 2010.
-On November 27, 2018, Alzner was put on waivers by the Montreal Canadiens when their star defenceman Shea Weber was activated from the injury reserve.
-Alzner was not claimed by any other NHL organisation and was assigned to the Laval Rocket of the American Hockey League.
+He had played in every NHL game on his team's schedules since 2010–11.
+On November 27, Alzner was put on waivers by the Montreal Canadiens when their star defenceman and captain Shea Weber was activated from the injury reserve.
+Alzner was not claimed by any other NHL organization and was assigned to the Laval Rocket of the American Hockey League.

 On February 22, 2020, Alzner was recalled by the Canadiens, playing in his first NHL game since January 2019.

 On October 6, Alzner was placed on waivers by the Canadiens for the purpose of buying out the remaining two years on his contract.
 On October 7, Alzner cleared waivers, making him a free agent.
+Though he never announced his retirement, Alzner went unsigned that summer and never played professional hockey again.